-As Portugal took on the Presidency of the Council of the European Union in 2007, Ana Teresa became more familiar with European policy-making, working closely with the Portuguese permanent representation to the European Union, as the Solvency II Directive took shape.
-This continued, Ana Teresa worked closely with the Commission, Parliament and Council during the Czech Presidency at their request, closing the Directive back in 2009.
+As Portugal took on the Presidency of the Council of the European Union, Ana Teresa became more familiar with European policy-making, working closely with the Portuguese permanent representation to the European Union, as the Solvency II Directive took shape.
+This continued, as the Czech Presidency closed the Directive and Ana Teresa continued working closely with the Commission, Parliament and Council.

 Ana Teresa continued to be involved with supervisory issues at European level, joining EIOPA in 2012.